How does nanotechnology in medicine stand today?

 Nano means one-billionth of something.
 In plain words, it is 40,000 times thinner than the diameter of human hair.
 Nanotechnology medicine involves the applications of nanoparticles for delivering drugs, light, or heat to specific cell types such as cancer cells.
 The nanoparticles are designed in such a way that they get attracted to the diseased cells, which ensures direct treatment of the damaged cells.
 Nanotechnology minimises the risk of damage to healthy cells and allows earlier detection of problems.

 What is nanomedicine?

 It refers to the domain of science that blends nanotechnology with diagnostic molecules or drugs to enhance the ability to target particular tissues or cells.
-Engineered on a nanoscale level, these materials are safer to institute into the body.
+These materials are engineered on a nanoscale level and are safer to institute into the body.
 The technology has wide usage and applications today.
-From diagnosis and imaging to drug delivery, the technique helps medical experts treat numerous diseases.
+The technique helps medical experts treat numerous diseases, from diagnosis and imaging to drug delivery.

 The potency of nanomedicine

-Furthermore, many biological mechanisms found in the body favor the nanometric size.
-So, nanomaterials and nanoparticles easily cross barriers to explore new sites for drug delivery or treatment.
+Furthermore, many biological mechanisms found in the body favour the nanometric size.
+So, nanomaterials and nanoparticles easily cross barriers to explore new drug delivery or treatment sites.
 Moreover, the interaction with small proteins or DNA at different levels within organs, cells, or tissues and in the blood becomes feasible.